Therapeutic gardening in church spaces

 The links between gardening and health can often be spiritual.
 That is why the Green Health project is encouraging faith-based organisations to use the spaces around their buildings for simple therapeutic gardening projects.
 Planting a bulb and watching it grow can make a big difference.

 Green Health Live – launched last year in partnership with The Conservation Foundation, The Church Times and the Guild of Health and St Raphael – promotes links between nature and human health and builds on the success of The Conservation Foundation’s Gardening Against The Odds programme.

 The Green Health Awards, which were presented at Green Health Live 2018, recognised projects which promote mental and/or physical wellbeing, and take place on ground that belongs to a Christian church or organisation anywhere in the UK.
 Download the Guild of Health and St Raphael’s resource Green Health: using church space for therapeutic gardening, which has the ten award winners’ stories and the speakers’ presentations, together with practical advice about using church green space to create community health.

-Winners received their awards during a ceremony at Lambeth Palace in the autumn, as part of the Green Health Live conference.
-Ten projects chosen on merit were presented with a certificate and a set of gardening tools restored in prisons as part of The Conservation Foundation’s Tools Shed project.
-The Growing Calm Award, presented by the Mind and Soul Foundation, focused on gardens providing meditation, contemplation and silence.
-The Allchurches Trust Community Nurture Award recognised excellent work in a deprived neighbourhood.
+Winners received their awards during a ceremony at Lambeth Palace in the autumn of 2018, as part of the Green Health Live conference.
+Ten projects,chosen on merit, were presented with a certificate and a set of gardening tools from our Tools Shed project.
 The overall winner, St Paul’s Church Camden Square, received £2000 and the Gardening Against The Odds trophy for a year.
+Watch Green Health – The Movie, our film of their story on how they created the garden which is used by patients at St Pancras Hospital.
 Listen to them being interviewed on the BBC Radio 4 Sunday programme.

 The benefits of gardens